-A YouTube video’s meta data, including the title, description, and tags, are the most important ranking factors, according to research published in Search Engine Land.
+A YouTube video’s meta data, including the title, description, and tags, are the most important ranking factors.
 In this article, we will explore how you can optimise your YouTube video’s title, description, and tags to rank higher and get more views.

 Before you can start optimising your meta data, you need to know which keywords your videos need to rank for.
 Keywords are the search terms you want your video to appear for in YouTube and Google.

-For example, when you type ‘Bold Content’ into the YouTube search bar, our YouTube channel, along with several of our showreels, are the first things to appear:
+For example, when you type ‘Bold Content’ into the YouTube search bar, our YouTube channel, along with several of our videos, are the first things to appear:

 You can learn more about how to identify the best keywords here: Media Cause

 You only have 100 characters available for your title (shortened to 70 characters in the search results), so you need to use them wisely.
 A good headline will be designed for both the search engines and the actual human viewer.
 A headline should build curiosity, create an emotional response, or display a clear benefit for the viewer.

 For your video, your aim is to place the primary keyword at the start of the title.
 If it makes sense to use your headline later in the title, then aim to include it in the first 70 characters.
 If you do not place your headline within these first 70 characters it will not be viewable in the search results.

 If you take another look at our image above, you’ll see our showreels that ranked in the YouTube search all have ‘Bold Content’ in the title.